leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: chalazion_stye-cause_condition-paediatricophthalmology
 - What is a chalazion/stye?
+- Wad is stye due to
+- What is stye due to
 - What is a chalazion?
 - What is a stye?
 - Is chalazion/stye like a pimple?